FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 As we can now see, we've effectively solved the problem of two people sharing the same password.
 In Alice's case, the salt value was prepended to her password, whereas Bob's was appended.
 Both hashes are different, and there's no way a hacker would be able to know these two people shared the same password, let alone use a dictionary or brute force attack in any reasonable time to crack the password.
 Take that statement with a grain of salt...haha ;)

-This example was pretty simple and defintely not any kind of industry standard for actual salt + hashing techniques for safely storing passwords.
-However, this is what happens to your password, HOPEFULLY, when you create one and use it on a website.
+This example was pretty simple and defintely not indicative of any real industry security standard for actual salt + hashing techniques for safely storing passwords.
+However, this is what SHOULD happen to your password on the backend when you create one for a websie.
 Different salts are used for every user and are generated randomly and securely.
-This is why password cracking is incredibly difficult.
+This is why password cracking is incredibly difficult, but not impossible.

 ### Ok...but is my password safe?